Multi-species McKean-Vlasov dynamics in non-convex landscapes: Linearization of the multi-species McKean-Vlasov System

 (b) At the critical interaction strength $\sigma = \sigma_c$ given by~\eqref{e:critical_temp}, the null space of the linearized McKean-Vlasov operator is two-dimensional and consists of $\{ \mu_\sigma, \ldots ,\mu_\sigma \}$ and $\{ x \mu_\sigma, \ldots, x \mu_\sigma \}$. \end{prop} In view of the structural assumption, the analysis of this problem follows from~\cite[Sec.
 3.4]{Dawson83} for the single species case; we review this case next.

 \paragraph{Review of the single-species case from~\cite[Sec.
 3.4]{Dawson83}}

-The single-species model with quadratic interaction potential and bistable confining potential is referred to in the literature as the Desai-Zwanzig model.
+The single-species model with quadratic interaction potential and bistable confining potential is referred to in the literature as the Desai--Zwanzig model.
 We consider the case of the mean-field interaction $f(x) = \frac{1}{2} x^{2}$.
 The invariant density of the McKean-Vlasov-Fokker-Planck equation can be written as

 where $m$ denotes the first stationary moment $ m = \int x \rho_{s}(x ; \beta , m) \, \ddx. $ We will use the notation $\langle \cdot \rangle_{s} := \int \cdot \rho_{s}(x ; \beta , m) \, \ddx$.
 Combining the above two equations, we obtain the self-consistency equation